Hōfuku Maru: Sinking

 Hōhuku Maru was sailing from Singapore to Miri, Borneo, as part of convoy SHIMI-05.
 The convoy consisted of ten ships, five of which carried, in total, 5,000 POWs, all in poor conditions.
 At Borneo, Hōfuku Maru left the convoy with engine problems and sailed on to the Philippines, arriving on July 19.
 She remained at Manila until mid-September while the engines were repaired.
 The POWs remained on board, suffering from disease, hunger, and thirst.

 On September 20, 1944, Hōfuku Maru and ten other ships formed Convoy MATA-27 and sailed from Manila to Japan.
 The following morning, the convoy was attacked 80 mi north of Corregidor by more than 100 American aircraft carrier-based aircraft.
 All eleven ships in the convoy were sunk.
 Of those on Hōfuku Maru, 1,047 of the 1,289 British and Dutch POWs on board died.
 242 POWs swam to shore, and 42 were rescued by kaibōkans.

+Wreck

+On January 26, 2026, researchers and maritime investigators from the Hellships Memorial Foundation, along with Discovery Channel presenter and archaeologist Josh Gates, conducted several sonar surveys and diving inspections, and ultimately located the Hōfuku Maru about 160 meters off the coast of San Narciso, in the Zambales province of Luzon, Philippines.
+The wreck has since been designated as a protected maritime war grave.